 There are many variations and headship looks different across many cultures, but male headship usually boils down to the practice and belief that a man is superior to a woman.
 Not all men who practice male headship are cruel, some lead their wives and daughters lovingly and with great affection, but the underlying lie is still there that the wife is inferior and is not capable of making her own choices.
 She supposedly needs a man to tell her how to act and what to think and ultimately what to believe about God.

 Male privilege places all the power in a relationship with the man.
 This leaves the women subjugated to his will and often denies her voice.
-The result is that in many male headship cultures women are treated as property.
-This was even true in the United States a century ago when woman were fighting for the right to vote.
+The result is that in many male headship cultures women are treated as property much like a cow or horse.
+This was even true in the United States a century ago when women were still fighting for the right to vote.

 Male headship in practice can leave a woman with no recourse when a man is cruel.
-In Christian circles, some say women are “different but equal” and some men who belief in headship are very kind to their women.
-If this was always true, if every husband treated his wife as Christ loves the church and treasured her body as his own, then perhaps there would be no reason to write this, but this is not the reality for most who practice headship.
+In Christian circles, some say women are “different but equal,” and some men who believe in headship are very kind to their women.
+If this was always true if every husband treated his wife as Christ loved the church and treasured her body as his own, then perhaps there would be no reason to write this, but this is not the reality for most who practice headship.